gjeschke/MMMx/docs/source/source_installation.rst

 Download
 ---------------------------------

-The latest stable version of the MMMx package is available as a ZIP file at `epr.ethz.ch <https://epr.ethz.ch/software.html>`_.
-The newest development version of the source code is available at `GitHub <https://github.com/gjeschke/MMMx>`_.
+The current version of the source code is available at `GitHub <https://github.com/gjeschke/MMMx>`_.
+Accessing it through GitHub Desktop is the most convenient way of keeping it updated.
+Otherwise, the package can also be downloaded via the <> Code button and the Downlaod ZIP menu item.
 Unpack the ZIP file.

 Matlab path
 ---------------------------------